- Introduction

 Sign in to Your Account

-1. Follow the directions in the welcome email from Cisco to set up your user account.
+1. Follow the directions in the Welcome email from Cisco to set up your user account.

 Secure Email Threat Defense uses Cisco Security Cloud Sign On to manage user authentication.
 For information on Security Cloud Sign On, see https://cisco.com/go/securesignon.
-If you are an existing SecureX Threat Response, Cisco Secure Malware Analytics (formerly Threat Grid), or Cisco Secure Endpoint (formerly AMP) customer, sign in with your existing credentials.
+If you are an existing Cisco Threat Response, Cisco Secure Malware Analytics (formerly Threat Grid), or Cisco Secure Endpoint (formerly AMP) customer, sign in with your existing credentials.
 If you are not an existing user, you will need to create a new Security Cloud Sign On account.

 2. Once you have successfully signed in, accept the Terms and Conditions.

-Indicate if You Have a Secure Email Gateway (SEG)
+Define your Secure Email Gateway (SEG)

-Regardless of your message source (chosen in the next section), it is important to indicate that a Secure Email Gateway (SEG) is present and which header can be used to identify it in incoming journals so Secure Email Threat Defense can determine the true originating sender of a message.
+Regardless of your message source (chosen in the next section), it is important to indicate if a Secure Email Gateway (SEG) is present and which header can be used to identify it in incoming journals so Secure Email Threat Defense can determine the true originating sender of a message.
 Without this configuration, it may appear that all messages come from the SEG, which could result in false positive convictions.

 – Read – Allows visibility only, no remediation.
 Read-only permissions will be requested from Microsoft 365.